Stara Zagora: Ancient monuments

 Overlooking the "antique" forum is an unusual building in the form of a monumental auditorium in the shape of a theatre.

 Geography

 Stara Zagora is the administrative centre of its municipality and the Stara Zagora Province.
 It is about 231 km from Sofia, near the Bedechka river in the historic region of Thrace.

 Climate

-The city is in an area of a Mediterranean climate that is near humid subtropical climate.
+The city is in an area of a humid subtropical climate.
 The average yearly temperature is about 14 C.

 Flora and fauna

 The territory of Stara Zagora municipality falls within the Middle Bulgarian biogeographical region - the Upper Thracian Lowland sub-region, characterized by a predominantly flat nature, intensive agriculture and significant urbanization.
 This predetermines a largely poor in composition and abundance biodiversity.
 Characteristic forest communities are xerothermic forests and the composition is diverse.

 The only scientifically known locality of a plant species protected by the Biodiversity Act is that in the Karasivria locality, north of the town.
 It is located in the north of Stara Zagora, in the area of Spiraea hypercifolia.
 The species is also included in the Red Book of Bulgaria.

 The fauna in the area is composed of European, Euro-Siberian and Holopalearctic species.
 Along with these, many warm Mediterranean, transitional Mediterranean, pre-Asian and steppe species are common.
 The extent of occurrence of rare species and endemism is most pronounced in invertebrates.